 Conclusion

 If this number one indicator drives organizational performance, it pays to assess and grow recruiters’ ability to form those relationships.
 For some managers it is not easy, but relationship management is a skill that can be improved with training.
-We look forward to seeing results of improvements and hope to see it on next year’s list of metrics.
+We look forward to seeing the results of improvements and hope to see it on next year’s list of metrics.

 References: